DEPI-DevOps/Materials/Topic 4 (Deployment and Release)/README.md

   ├── outputs.tf    # output variables
   ```

-- When using providers (for vagrant or terraform), be sure to pin their versions to ensure reproducibility.
+- When using providers, make sure to pin their versions to ensure reproducibility.